Procuret/procuret-dotnet/readme.md

 requests to Procuret API, save for those creating Sessions themselves, require a Session.

-In Procuret Python, the `Session` class will handle all authentication for you.
+In Procuret .NET, the `Session` class will handle all authentication for you.
 For example, it will compute the SHA256 signature that must be included in your HTTP headers.